-Category of development and assessment Use term Assessment benchmarks for assessable development and requirements for accepted development

-Multiple dwelling: General development code.

-• if on a lot greater than 1,000 m 2 .
+Category of development and assessment Use term Assessment benchmarks for assessable development and requirements for accepted development Multiple dwelling: General development code.
+General residential zone code. • if on a lot greater than 1,000 m .
 General residential zone code.
 Flood hazard overlay code.
 Telecommunications Facility - up to 10 m in height.
-General development code.

-General residential zone code.

-Flood hazard overlay code.

-Impact assessment

-All other uses not listed in this table.
+General development code.General residential zone code.Flood hazard overlay code.
+Impact assessment All other uses not listed in this table.
 The planning scheme.